ekiwi/simulator-independent-coverage/Readme.md

 ```

-At this point the `firesim` manager program should producing a running log of simulator status:
+At this point the `firesim` manager should produce a running log showing the current status of your simulation:

 ```
 FireSim Simulation Status @ 2023-02-05 00:26:52.668218